 If Someone Dies Without a Will, Who Gets the House?

 Many questions can come with the passing of a loved one.
-One of the biggest often surrounds who gets the house after they pass.
+One of the biggest issues often surrounds who gets the house after they pass.
 If the deceased left a valid will, the document will typically outline who inherits their property.
 When there is no will, homes are distributed based on Tennessee’s intestacy laws.

 Intestacy succession laws in Tennessee govern the distribution of a deceased person’s assets in the absence of a valid will.
 The state prioritizes surviving spouses, but complexities arise when the home deed doesn’t include their name.
 Mortgage-related issues, potential taxes, and the importance of partnering with a probate attorney for smooth estate administration should be considered.
 Call Johnson, Murrell & Associates for assistance in navigating Tennessee’s probate complexities.